Debate: Online debating

 With the increasing popularity and availability of the Internet, differing opinions arise frequently.
 Though they are often expressed via flaming and other forms of argumentation, which consist primarily of assertions, formalized debating websites do exist.
 The debate style varies from site to site, with local communities and cultures developing.
-Some sites promote a contentious atmosphere that can border on "flaming" (the personal insult of your opponent, also known as a type of ad hominem fallacy), while others strictly admonish such activities and strongly promote independent research and better arguments.
+Some sites promote a contentious atmosphere that can border on "flaming" (the personal insult of your opponent, also known as a type of ad hominem fallacy), while others strictly admonish such activities and strongly promote independent research and better arguments.And as a result of the Covid-19 pandemic, debating culture drastically transformed by pushing competitions to being fully online.
+Virtual tournaments removed a number of financial barriers that posed limited practices, such as traveling cost and even hotel costs.
+With debates being more accessible online and at home, participation widened significantly and debating became more inclusive.
+This shift did not only increase participation but programs that could not afford to attend tournaments were now given the opportunity to access it online.

-Websites such as debatewise.org, debateart.com, and debate.club are known as debate portals.
+Websites such as debatewise.org, debateart.com, and versytalks.com are known as online debate platforms.
 Rulesets on various sites usually serve to enforce or create a good culture with the site's owner, or in some more open communities, the community itself.
 Managing post content, style, and access combined with frequent use of "reward" systems (such as reputation, titles, and forum permissions) to promote activities seen as productive while discouraging unwelcome actions.
 Those cultures vary sufficiently that most styles can find a forum.
 Some online debate communities and forums practice Policy Debate through uploaded speeches and preset word counts to represent time limits present in the offline debate.
 Those online debates typically feature long periods of theoretical prep time, as well as the ability to research during a round or to step away from attending online.
+Meanwhile educational research has shown that debating used as a learning tool has expanded beyond the traditional in person formats and online debating is now common.
+Different forms of debating, whether live or online, individual or team based have been assessed as a learning tool in this scholarly work.
+Debating also seems to stimulate interest and may enhance presentation, research and critical thinking skills, suggesting that debating promotes a deeper way of learning than traditional lectures.

+Some online debate platforms even offer competitions with cash prizes.
+Popular ones are the debater of the month or more formal debate formats such as Lincoln-Doublas.